Reliable Transport (RT) Overview

 RT uses a sequencer and replication strategy to ensure that messages are moved as quickly as possible between publishers and subscribers.
 Its basic operation consists of the following steps:

-Publishers use one of the available kdb Insights SDKs to write events to a session file on local disk (think of writing a tickerplant log).
+Publishers use a kdb Insights interface to asynchronously write messages to log files in a session directory on local disk (think of writing a tickerplant log).

-Multiple subscribers can consume the stream file and there is no requirement for them to do so within a certain time frame (i.e. they don't have to "keep up" with the publisher).
+Multiple subscribers can consume the merged stream and there is no requirement for them to do so within a certain time frame (i.e. they don't have to "keep up" with the publisher).

 This results in full decoupling of publishers and subscribers (i.e. publishers don't have to deal with slow subscribers).